'25-'26 Openings

 Who You Are: In addition to the required qualifications (below), the ideal candidate will bring:

-• Waldorf training or a strong understanding of arts-integrated education.
+• A strong understanding of arts-integrated and experiential education concepts.

 • A commitment to fostering a positive, nurturing classroom culture.

-• A collaborative spirit, ready to engage with colleagues and support our educational philosophy.
+• A collaborative spirit, ready to engage with teachers and support our educational philosophy.

-• A dedication to ongoing professional development and parent education to strengthen our community ties and educational program.
+• A dedication to ongoing professional development to strengthen community ties and educational programs.

 Required Qualifications:

-• Strong understanding of early childhood education concepts and differentiation strategies.
+• Understanding of elementary and middle school education concepts and differentiation strategies.

-• Technology proficiency and knowledge of curriculum standards
+• Technology proficiency and familiarity with educational tools.

 Preferred Qualifications

-• A master’s degree in early childhood, education, or a related field.
+• A bachelor’s degree in education, child development, or a related field.

 Compensation and Hours